hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 Pageant stores the certificates together with your private SSH keys, which allows you to use VSC facilities whenever you are prompted for your identity.
-To setup your Pageant, please refer to :ref:`Using Pageant <using Pageant>`.
+To setup your Pageant, please refer to :ref:`Using Pageant <using Pageant>` in the :ref:`mfa quick start`, or go to the respecitive section further below :ref:`mfa_client_config`.

 .. _mfa_agent_nix: